-Forwarder pickup China risks
+Forwarder pickup China checklist

-Written by Agent Huang | Published on May 29, 2026
+Written by Agent HuangPublished on May 29, 2026Updated on June 16, 2026

 China-side sourcing partner helping overseas buyers verify suppliers, inspect goods, and reduce payment or shipment risk before money or goods move.

 The buyer decision is practical: release pickup, delay pickup, ask the supplier to correct, hold shipment, or re-check.
-A before-pickup check should compare carton evidence, label files, packing documents, warehouse readiness, and forwarder timing while the supplier can still fix visible problems.
+A before-pickup check should compare carton evidence, label files, packing documents, warehouse readiness, pickup address, and forwarder timing while the supplier can still fix visible problems.

 Quick answer